MrLoh/MrLoh.github.io/_posts/2015-05-25-bending-markdown-for-jekyll-and-github-pages.md

 }).wrap('<td class="code"></td>');
 ```

-And while we're at it, why not make sure that links only have non-breaking whitespace `&nbsp;` --- mainly because that breaks my link-hover animation, but also because those are often names.
+And while we're at it, why not make sure that links only have non-breaking whitespace `&nbsp ;` --- mainly because that breaks my link-hover animation, but also because those are often names.
 And make sure those external links open in a new tab by default with `target='_blank'`, but only if they are not footnote links of course.

 ```js
 // prevent line-breaks in links and make open in new tab